rbott/blog.bott.im/content/posts/2024/02-21-ten-years-of-ansible.md

 ## Making Ansible Playbooks More Robust

-Ansible offers multiple ways to make your live with large playbooks, large numbers of hosts or even both easier.
+Ansible offers multiple ways to make your life with large playbooks, large numbers of hosts or even both easier.

 ### Set An Error Margin For Your Playbooks